Autonomous-Motorsports-Purdue/Dockerfiles/README.md

 # Dockerfiles
 A variety of docker images (Zed, ROS, Cuda) which may be helpful for launching different environments quickly

 Docker is software that lets you package code, dependencies, and environments into containers.
-Containers can be entire ubuntu distros -- the dockerfiles here are actually ubuntu distros with certain dependencies, like ROS, CUDA, and ZED installed in them.
-Containers are convenient becasue they will work the same anywhere - the user doesn't have to to install everything again.
+The containers in this repo are actually ubuntu distros with certain dependencies, like ROS, CUDA, and ZED, installed in them.
+Containers are convenient becasue they will work the same anywhere and the user does not have to to install everything again.

 However, a ubuntu container will only run on Linux machines and a windows containers will only run on windows.
 You can't launch these dockerfiles from Windows or Mac.